UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Modeling

-In order to apply our retriever-reader model, we first convert KB relations into text using very simple heuristics.
+In order to apply our retriever-reader model, we first convert KB relations into text using simple heuristics.
 For a relation triple $\langle subj, pred, obj\rangle$, where $subj$, $pred$ and $obj$ are the subject, predicate and object of the relation respectively, we serialize it by concatenating the text surface forms of $subj$, $pred$ and $obj$.

-More complex relations involve multiple predicates and objects (sometimes known as \emph{hyper-relations}), such as \emph{Natalie Portman played the character Padm\'e Amidala in the movie Star Wars}, and can be expressed differently depending on the KB.
-In particular, Freebase uses \emph{compound value types} (CVTs) to convert a hyper-relation into multiple standard triples, while Wikidata allows a predicate to have \emph{qualifiers} to express additional properties~\cite{freebase2wikidata}.
-In this work, we convert a hyper-relation into a single sentence by forming a separate comma-separated clause for each predicate (Figure~\ref{fig:kb_to_text_example}).
-A side benefit of this approach is that these complex relations are now represented as a single piece of text, whereas they would normally be considered multi-hop and require more complex methods \citep{fu2020survey} if using traditional graph-based KBQA models.
+More complex ($n$-ary) relations involve multiple predicates and objects, such as \emph{Natalie Portman played the character Padm\'e Amidala in the movie Star Wars}, and can be expressed differently depending on the KB.
+In particular, Freebase uses \emph{compound value types} (CVTs) to convert an $n$-ary relation into multiple standard triples, while Wikidata allows a predicate to have \emph{qualifiers} to express additional properties~\cite{freebase2wikidata}.
+In this work, we convert an $n$-ary relation into a single sentence by forming a comma-separated clause for each predicate (Figure~\ref{fig:kb_to_text_example}).\footnote{A side benefit of this approach is that these complex relations are now represented as a single piece of text, whereas they would normally be considered multi-hop and require more complex methods \citep{fu2020survey} if using traditional graph-based KBQA models.}